-These transformers convert a low voltage into a high-voltage.
-In this case, the number of turns in the primary coil is less than to the secondary coil, i.e. Np <Ns.
+These transformers convert a low voltage into a high voltage.
+In this case, the number of turns in the primary coil is less than in the secondary coil, i.e. Np <Ns.

 As per Faraday’s law of electromagnetic induction, the induced e.m.f is given by: